leohhhn/gno/docs/how-to-guides/tutorial.md

 Change the deployment path as you see fit - for this we will go with `gno.land/p/leon/whitelist`.
-Keep in mind that this is the path you will use to later import the package and use it for the whitelist realm.
+Keep in mind that this is the path you will use to later import the package and use it for the `WhitelistFactory` realm.

 Choose `Testnet 3` for the network and click `Deploy`.